Scholarship and Award Information

 Billiken, Ignatian, University, Dean's or Vice President's Scholarships -- $3,000 - $16,000 per year

-Transfer students who have completed fewer than 24 semester hours of college credit (not including college credit earned during high school) may, at the discretion of the University, be given consideration for one of its freshman merit-based scholarships.
+Transfer students who will have completed fewer than 24 semester hours of college credit at the time they enroll at SLU (not including college credit earned during high school) may, at the discretion of the University, be given consideration for one of its freshman merit-based scholarships.
 These scholarships are renewable over a maximum of seven semesters for eligible transfer students.

 Veterans Benefits For more information regarding veterans benefits, please click here.